History of Laura Ingraham in Timeline

 1984: Controversial Articles in The Dartmouth Review

-In 1984, while editor-in-chief of The Dartmouth Review, Ingraham wrote several controversial articles, including one that outed members of the campus Gay Students Association.
+In 1984, while editor-in-chief of The Dartmouth Review, Laura Ingraham wrote several controversial articles, including publishing a transcript of a Gay Students Association meeting with attendees' names.

 1987: A Conflict of Visions and The Closing of the American Mind Published